edgarcosta/amortizedHGM/README.md

 # Timings

-To recreate the timings in Table 1 of the paper, run `./table.py`; it will print latex to generate the table.
+To recreate the timings in Table 1 of the paper, run `sage table.py`; it will print latex to generate the table.